Nobel Laureates Receive Prizes At Home Amid Pandemic - UrduPoint

 Medicine laureates Harvey Alter and Charles Rice will receive their prizes at Swedish diplomatic missions in Washington and New York.

-New York poet Louise Gluck will accept her literature prize at her home, as will Briton Michael Houghton, who shared the medicine prize and lives in Canada.
+Briton Michael Houghton, who shared the medicine prize and lives in Canada, will meanwhile receive his prize at his home at an undisclosed date.

 The prestigious Nobel Peace Prize, which is normally handed out in Norway's capital Oslo, will be presented in Rome on Thursday to World food Programme executive director David Beasley at a ceremony broadcast online.